|Nutritional Guidelines (per serving)|

 - Garnish: 2 tablespoons whole fresh cilantro leaves

-Add the chicken breasts, squeeze any excess air out of the bag, and seal tightly.
-Transfer the bag to the refrigerator for 3 to 4 hours, and remove it from the fridge 20 minutes before you're going to start cooking.
+Add the chicken breasts, squeeze any excess air out of the bag and seal tightly.
+Transfer the bag to the refrigerator for 30 to 60 minutes, and remove it from the fridge 20 minutes before you're going to start cooking.

 Prepare a grill or grill pan by spraying with a bit of canola cooking spray; heat to high.